NicyJacob/Challenge_Mole/README.md

 # Challenge_Mole
-The objective of the project is to build a tool that detects moles on the human body that need to be handled by doctors.
+The objective is to develop a tool that identifies moles on the human body that require medical attention.
+This solution will empower individuals to take control of their skin health, and provide a simple and efficient way for doctors to identify moles that may need further examination.

 ## Description
-The project is divided into 2 steps represented in the folder structure of this repository.
+The project is divided into two stages, which are captured in the folder structure of the repository.

-1. Code : This folder has the python code used for training the neural network (CNN model).
-The dataset used for training has images of benign and malignant skin cancers.
+Neural Network Training: The 'Code' folder holds the Python code responsible for training a Convolutional Neural Network (CNN) model.
+The model is trained using a dataset that features images of benign and malignant skin cancers.

-2. Demo - Mole Detection.ipynb : This program runs the interface that detects cancerous moles based on the image uploaded.
+Mole Detection Interface: The 'Demo - Mole Detection.ipynb' file contains the program that powers the interface used to detect cancerous moles.
+Simply upload an image, and the program will use the trained CNN model to identify moles that may require medical attention.

 ## Getting Started